farukGucN/kyma-runtime-samples/from-zero-to-cap-on-kyma/README.md

 # Overview

-In this sample, we will start from scratch / zero to deploying an [CAP](https://cap.cloud.sap/docs/) NodeJS application on Kyma runtime.
+Using this sample, you start from scratch to deploy a [CAP](https://cap.cloud.sap/docs/) NodeJS application on SAP BTP, Kyma runtime.

 ![cap-bookshop](assets/cap-booksop.png)

-- You will create a sample Node.JS based CAP application (Bookshop)
+- You create a sample NodeJS-based CAP application, namely the Bookshop.
-- Using cds, you will create the necessary artifacts and configurations required to deploy on Kyma.
+- You use Core Data Services (CDS) to create the necessary artifacts and configurations required to deploy the application on Kyma.
-- Last, but not least, you will deploy and verify your running CAP application on SAP BTP, Kyma runtime.
+- You deploy and verify your running CAP application on SAP BTP, Kyma runtime.

+> [!Note]
-> Note: For simplification most of the commands have been defined using the [Makefile](Makefile).
-In case you want to understand what the actual command is, run `make <command> --just-print`
+> For simplification most of the commands are defined using the [Makefile](Makefile).
+If you want to understand what the actual command is, run `make <command> --just-print`.

 ## Prerequisites